wirnat/axara/README.md

 - Various template has availabled, such as Clean Architecture, Monorepo Clean Architecture, even repository style code has availabled for speed up your develop.

+- Yaml and Json support for orchestrator file

+- Get template from github direct from axara command

 ## Documentation
 https://wirnat.github.io/aksara-cli-doc/